microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatmessagementionedidentityset.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the resource (user, application or conversation) atmentioned in a [chatMessage](../resources/chatmessage.md)
+Represents the resource (user, application, or conversation) @mentioned in a [message](../resources/chatmessage.md) in a chat or a channel.

 Inherits from [identitySet](../resources/identityset.md).